 - 3 cups chicken broth low sodium

 - 2 bay leaves

-- Add olive oil, onions, garlic, carrot and cook for 3-5 minutes, stirring occasionally.
-Add pre-cooked chicken, quinoa, water, remaining salt and cumin, and bay leaves; stir.
+- Add quinoa, stock and bay leaves; stir.
 Bring to a boil, cover, reduce heat to low and cook for 20 minutes.

-*I particularly love the taste of olive oil in this dish but any oil works.
+- Oil: I particularly love the taste of olive oil in this dish but any oil for frying works.

 - No need to rinse quinoa: 99% of times it comes pre-washed in a bag.

 - Other veggies: I see how cauliflower, green beans or zucchini can work instead of broccoli.
 Bell pepper adds distinct flavour.
 So, do mushrooms if you use them.

 - Add even more heat: With Frank’s red hot sauce or sriracha.